Esteban-Quevedo/carpf_model/README.md

 ## Objective

-This project aims to create a machine learning model called Car Power and make predictions on the power factor using [BentoML](https://docs.bentoml.com/en/latest/ "BentoML Documentation") (“a framework for building reliable, scalable and cost-efficient AI applications.”) and a free dataset called [car_dataset](https://www.kaggle.com/datasets/willstr/car-salescsv "Dataset Source").
+This project aims to create a machine learning model called Car Power Factor and make predictions on the power factor using [BentoML](https://docs.bentoml.com/en/latest/ "BentoML Documentation") (“a framework for building reliable, scalable and cost-efficient AI applications.”) and a free dataset called [car_dataset](https://www.kaggle.com/datasets/willstr/car-salescsv "Dataset Source").